oligokz/Limitless-365-Guide/README.md

 If OneDrive is your personal drive, SharePoint is your team's **shared network drive**.
 It’s where files and resources for departments, projects, and the entire company are stored.

 * **Team Sites:** Each department or major project has a "Team Site."
 This is the central place to find all shared documents, lists, and resources relevant to that team.
 * **Company Intranet:** SharePoint also powers our company's main intranet page **[Limitless Sharepoint](https://limitlesssg.sharepoint.com/sites/Limitless)**.
-Visit it for company-wide news, HR documents, and official announcements.
+Visit it for company-wide news, company events and official announcements.
 * **Accessing Files:** You can access SharePoint files directly through a link, from the M365 home page, or through the "Files" tab in a connected Microsoft Teams channel.

 ---